To stand for justice by pursuing the guilty, protecting the innocent, and upholding the

 The Office of the District Attorney General for the 6th Judicial District represents the people of the State of Tennessee in all criminal cases that occur within Knox County.
 The position of District Attorney General was created by the Tennessee Constitution and provides that each District Attorney shall be elected by the voters within their judicial district and shall serve an eight-year term.
-The State is divided into thirty-one judicial districts each with judges, district attorneys and public defenders to administer the criminal justice system.
+The state is now divided into thirty-two judicial districts each with judges, district attorneys and public defenders to administer the criminal justice system.
 Knox County comprises the 6th Judicial District.

 The Office is presently organized into three divisions: the Criminal Court Division, the Special Units Division, and the General Sessions Court Division.
 District Attorneys appear on behalf of the State of Tennessee to prosecute all misdemeanor and felony charges brought in Juvenile Court, the General Sessions Courts, the Grand Jury, and the Criminal Courts of the District.
 The Office also has units of lawyers (Special Units Division) who have specialized skills and training in such areas as child physical and sexual abuse, complex drug prosecutions, death penalty prosecutions, domestic violence, elder abuse, fraud and economic crime, and vehicular crimes.